Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - `QSTA` = QoS STA :: (STA that supports WMM)
 - `nQSTA` = non-QoS STA :: (STA that does NOT support WMM)

+---

 ### EDCA (Enhanced Distributed Channel Access):

 - EDCA is the equivalent of WMM (Wireless Multimedia) created by the Wi-Fi Alliance
 - EDCA is a wireless media access method that provides differentiated access that directs traffic to four access-category QoS priority queues.
+- EDCA is an access method under Hybrid Coordination Function (HCF) and assigns user priorities based on the type of traffic sent.
+- There are eight user priorities (0-7) that map to four different access categories AC-VO (voice) AC-VI (video) AC-BE (best effort) and AC-BK (background).
 - The EDCA medium access method prioritizes traffic using priority tags that are **identical to 802.1D priority tags**.
 - Priority tags provide a mechanism for implementing QoS at the MAC level.
 - Different classes of service are available, represented in a 3-bit user priority field in an IEEE 802.1Q header added to an Ethernet frame.